Multifidelity Deep Operator Networks For Data-Driven and Physics-Informed Problems: Physics-informed multifidelity DeepONets

 where $\nu$ is the viscosity.
 The initial condition, $u(x)$, is generated from a Gaussian random field (GRF).
 To generate the training data we follow the procedure in \cite{wang2021learning, wang2021improved, predictiveintelligencelab} and generate $N = 1500$ samples from a Gaussian random field $\sim \mathcal{N}(0, 25^2(-\Delta + 5^2I)^{-4})$.
 For the physics-informed cases, the initial condition is sampled at $P_{IC} = 100$ uniformly spaced locations on $x = [0, 1]$.
 The boundary conditions are randomly sampled at $P_{BC} = 100$ locations on $(x, t) = (0, t)$ and $(x, t) = (1, t)$.
 The residual is evaluated on $P_p = 2,500$ randomly sampled collocation points from the interior of the domain.
 The training is completed with $N_H= 1000$ samples, and the results are tested on the remaining 500 samples.
 We consider three cases: data-only, using the low-fidelity training set, physics-only, using the physics-informed training set, and multifidelity, which combines the low-fidelity training set and physics-informed training set.

 The low-fidelity data for the multifidelity and data-only training are generated by solving Burgers equation with the Chebfun package \cite{driscoll2014chebfun} with a spectral Fourier discretization and a fourth-order stiff time-stepping scheme (ETDRK4) \cite{cox2002exponential} with a timestep $\Delta t = 5\times10^{-3}$ for $\nu = 10^{-2}$ and $\nu = 10^{-3}$ and $\Delta t = 10^{-4}$ for $\nu = 10^{-4}$.
 The initial condition is sampled on $M_L = 21$ uniformly spaced locations on $x = [0, 1]$, and snapshots of the solution are saved every $\delta t = 0.05$, to give data on a $21 \times 21$ grid.
-The high-fidelity test data is generated with the same scheme with time step $\Delta t = 10^{-4}$, but the initial condition is sampled at $P=101$ locations and the time snapshots are taken every $\delta t = 0.01$, to give data on a $101 \times 101$ grid.
 We take the number of low-fidelity training sets to be either $N_L = 200$ or $N_L = 1000.$ We also consider a second low-fidelity dataset, generated by adding Gaussian white noise generated by a normal distribution with variance $\sigma^2 = 4\times 10^{-4}$ and mean $0$ to each point in the $21 \times 21$ output.
 This is referred to as training ``with noise''.
+To calculate the errors in each case, we generate a high-fidelity test dataset with the same numerical scheme as the low-fidelity data, but with time step $\Delta t = 10^{-4}$, the initial condition sampled at $P=101$ locations, and the time snapshots are taken every $\delta t = 0.01$, to give data on a $101 \times 101$ grid.
+We calculate the relative mean $L_2$ errors between the output of the high-fidelity numerical solver and the DeepONet models on the same grid.